-&lt;sup>2 For Devon-resident children.
-Where the school is further than a walking distance of 2 miles.
-See the Education Transport Policy for full details.
+&lt;sup>3 Devon County Council will provide free school transport for Devon-resident children where the school is further than a walking distance of 2 miles.
+See Devon's Education Transport Policy for full details or eligibility to school transport.